 19. Donate Away

-Do you have a pile of shirts that you just don’t wear anymore and need to get rid of them?
-If there is a washing machine somewhere on your journey, then wear the old clothes when you travel and pack the good ones for when you get there.
+Do you have a pile of shirts you don’t wear anymore and need to get rid of them?
+If there is a washing machine somewhere on your journey, wear old clothes when you travel and pack the good ones for when you get there.

 Wash the old ones and then donate them at your destination to Goodwill, the Salvation Army, St. Vincent de Paul, or any non-profit firm that takes clothing donations.

-Donating things away will not only make you feel good from within but will also make your luggage light.
+Donating things away will make you feel good from within and make your luggage light.
 Plus, you’ll be introducing “new” fashion to different corners of the world!
 Think of the people you’ll inspire!

 20. Eat Vegetarian

-If vegetarian food isn’t on the menu, go for something Asian instead.
+If vegetarian food isn’t on the menu, go for something Asian.
 They tend to be less dependent on meat than other cuisines.
-Plus many of the herbs and spices used in Asian dishes can help settle the stomach.
+Plus, many herbs and spices in Asian dishes can help settle the stomach.

-Just don’t go too spicy if that’s not your thing – that’ll just make things worse!
+Don’t go too spicy if that’s not your thing – that’ll worsen things!

 See Related: Best Minnesota Foods You Need to Try